 Debbi Giossi, RN

 My name is Debbi Giossi and I am the school nurse at Chapa Middle School, known as the best middle school in the universe!
-To say this is an unusual year is the undertatement of all time.
+We are embarking on another unusual year, aren't we?!
 We are taking every measure to be sure your students have a wonderful year in spite of the challenges we all face during these times.

 I wanted to take this opportunity to provide some information to our families on what we are doing to keep our children, families, and community SAFE.
-Our illness policies have changed and new policies are now in place to help prevent and limit the spread of COVID-19.
+Our illness policies will be modified again, as they were last year, in an effort to provide good care while limiting unnecessary contact/exposure.
 I am also providing some tips on what you can do to help keep yourself and families healthy during this time.
 Please know, as your school nurse I am committed to making our school as safe and healthy as possible.
-COVID-19 guidelines are constantly being updated as we learn more about this virus.
+COVID-19 guidelines along with the challenge of handling the Delta variant are constantly being updated as we learn more.
 Please remember that we are all LEARNING and we all need to remember to treat others with patience, understanding, and kindness during this very challenging time.

 Will my child be able to go to the nurse?
 Yes, however, at this time we are encouraging classroom care for first aid when possible.
 Teachers will be provided guidance and training for care that can be taken care of in the classroom and will be able to send the student to the clinic for any care beyond simple first aid.

 How you can help?
 Talk to your student about appropriate times to go to the school nurse.
 Encourage healthy habits to prevent illness.
 Send a re-fillable water bottle to school and encourage your student to be well hydrated.
 Make sure your student eats breakfast.
 Keep the nurse informed of any situations that may be going on at home.
 Anxiety often arises as stomachaches in school aged children.